 Gardening Presentations at Good Samaritan – Woodland Campus

 Beginning in 2011, Master Gardeners partnered with the Good Samaritan Society to facilitate monthly gardening classes at their Woodland Campus in Brainerd.
-While presentations shopped in 2020 due to COVID, both residents and Master Gardeners look forward to reuniting for the monthly event.

 If you are interested in volunteering or want more information about this community garden, contact Woodland Campus at 218-829-1429.